meilisearch/documentation/guides/main_concepts/relevancy.md

 #### 6. Exactness

 The `exactness` rule sorts by the similarity of the matched words with the query words.
-Words that are exactly the same are better than prefixes.
+Words that are the same are better than prefixes.

 #### Examples